 Break the rules!

 If you are writing formal documents or writing for publication, it’s best to uses dashes correctly.

 However… Some people prefer the way a ‘space-en-dash-space’ looks.
 Sometimes when you use the em-dash people say, “What is that?
 I don’t like that big long dash thing.”
 Some technical writers think the n-dash is the only one to use.

 It’s not a big deal.
 I usually use ‘space-n-dash-space’ instead of the m-dash – just to keep everyone happy.
 You can see this ‘wrong-n’ method used in countless websites, magazines and papers as a replacement for the m-dash.
-If the ‘wrong-m’ method is used consistently, it works fine and seems to keep the greatest number of people happy.
+If you use the ‘wrong-n’ method and use it consistently, it works fine and seems to keep the greatest number of people happy.